-This vitamin is a key building block in Complex I and II, and also helps in stabilizing the mitochondrial membrane.
+This vitamin is a key building block in Complex I and II, and also helps in stabilising the mitochondrial membrane.
 Early studies have shown riboflavin may be helpful in treating mitochondrial diseases where there is complex I involvement, particularly if the complex I deficiency is the result of a mutation in the ACAD9 gene.

-Other antioxidants that may be of benefit to mitochondrial patients include selenium, vitamin C, vitamin E, and lipoic acid.
+Other antioxidants that may be of benefit to mitochondrial patients include selenium, vitamin C, vitamin E and lipoic acid.

-Improving Energy generation
+Improving Energy Generation

 Creatine is a small molecule that helps supply the body with extra energy during times of high demand.